-For adults 18 and older, a normal resting heart rate is between 60 and 100 beats per minute (bpm), depending on the person’s physical condition.
-For children ages 6 to 15, the normal resting heart rate is between 70 and 100 bpm.
+For adults 18 and older, a normal resting heart rate is between 60 and 100 bpm, depending on the person’s physical condition and age.
+For children ages 6 to 15, the normal resting heart rate is between 70 and 100 bpm, according to the AHA.

 Lowering a rapid heart rate

-Pulse rates can spike do to nervousness, stress, dehydration and over exertion.
-Sitting down and taking slow, deep breaths can generally lower your heart rate.
+Heart rates can spike due to nervousness, stress, dehydration and overexertion.
+Sitting down, taking slow, deep breaths and rehydrating can help lower your heart rate in these instances.

 Arrhythmia, tachycardia and other conditions

-A number of conditions can impact your heart rate.
-An arrhythmia causes the heart to beat too fast, too slow or with an irregular rhythm.
+A number of conditions can affect your heart rate.
+In general, an "arrhythmia" describes a heart rate that's too fast, too slow or irregular.

 While bradycardia describes when the heart rate is too low, tachycardia describes when one's heart rate is too high, which generally means the resting heart rate exceeds 100 bpm, according to the National Institutes of Health.
 This generally occurs when electrical signals in the heart's upper chambers fire abnormally.